-Founded in 1929 by the Reverend J. Edgar Park, President of Wheaton from 1926 to 1944, the Historical Collection on Women contains titles from as early as the Seventeenth Century relating to women, their families, and all aspects of their education and employment.
-Special strengths are in books on etiquette, advice, and vocational training.
+Founded in 1929 by the Reverend J. Edgar Park, President of Wheaton from 1926 to 1944, the Historical Collection on Women contains titles from as early as the seventeenth century relating to women, their families, and all aspects of their education and employment.
+Special strengths are in books on etiquette, advice, cooking, and vocational training.
 Advice books for men and issues of gender are also represented.
 This endowed collection is thoroughly cataloged.

 - SENIOR HONORS & GRADUATE THESES

 Honors Theses represent the best of original research undertaken by undergraduate honors students in various disciplines.
-The first honors thesis was prepared in 1928, and each year approximately 15 titles are added to the collection.
+The first honors thesis was prepared in 1928, and each year approximately 15-30 titles are added to the collection.
 Wheaton has awarded several Master's degrees throughout the years.
 While not all honors theses were submitted for binding, particularly in the 1960s-1980s, most of the most recent theses are submitted in both paper and digital format, and may be found in Wheaton's Digital Repository, to which their catalog entries are linked.

 - LARCOM COLLECTION

 Lucy Larcom was an influential and beloved teacher of English composition at Wheaton from 1854 to 1862, and from 1865 to 1867.
-She established the student literary magazine, The Rushlight, which is still in publication today.
+She established the student literary magazine, The Rushlight, which remains in publication.
 This collection, established in her memory by family members, contains books by and about Miss Larcom, and volumes from her personal library.
 In addition, letters, manuscript poems and lectures, copy books, diaries, artwork, furniture, photographs, memorabilia, and family papers have been generously donated by Larcom descendants to form an extensive manuscript collection.